EU Exit: Check how to move goods through ports that use the Goods Vehicle Movement Service

 You may need to create a goods movement reference for the following journeys:

-- goods from Northern Ireland to Great Britain – a goods movement reference is only required in the following circumstances:
+- goods from Northern Ireland to Great Britain — a goods movement reference is required for movements through Northern Ireland ports using the goods vehicle movement service in the following circumstances:

 - Common Transit Convention movements